Victory by the Winners

 Seven gold blocks on the pennant

 There is more symbolism to be discovered.
-Perhaps more difficult to find are the smiling breeder and the peeping border guard.
+Perhaps more difficult to find are the smiling breeder and the lurking border guard.